mvc1009/hackingnotes/_docs/active-directory/securing-ad.md

 # LSA Protection

-In Windows 8.1 and later microsoft has provided addition protection for the LSA to prevent untrusted processess from being able to read its memory or inject code.
+In Windows 8.1 and later microsoft has provided addition protection for the LSA to prevent untrusted processes from being able to read its memory or inject code.
 This will prevent `mimikatz` `sekurlsa::logonpasswords` for working properly.

 To activate this protection set to 1 the value of `RunAsPPL`: